DadCooksDinner

 Instructions

-1. Brown the bacon: Spread the bacon out in the bottom of the pressure cooker pot, then put it over medium-low heat (or, in an electric PC, use Sauté mode).
-Cook the bacon, stirring often, until the bacon is well browned, about 5 minutes.
+1. Crisp the bacon and render the fat: Spread the bacon out in the bottom of a cold Instant Pot or other pressure cooker.
+Set the pot to Sauté mode - high (medium-high heat for a stovetop PC).
+Cook the bacon, stirring occasionally, until all the fat is rendered and the bacon is crisp, about 5 minutes.
 Remove the bacon with a slotted spoon, leaving as much fat behind as possible.
 Set the bacon on a plate lined with paper towels to drain.

 • Prep Time: 10 minutes